The Addams Family (video game): Reception

-Of frequent discussion was the high difficulty.
-Rod Lawton of Amstrad Action reported the CPC port to be filled with brutal timing puzzles and constantly respawning enemies.
-Aktueller Software Markt journalist Hans-Joachim Amann wrote that lives can run out very fast, to the point where the game is still hard even if the player has more than ten lives.
-Reviews noted the game's large amount of areas to traverse and master, praising how they contributed to the challenge level and lastability.
+The high difficulty was frequently discussed.
+Rod Lawton of Amstrad Action reported the CPC port to be filled with brutal timing puzzles and constant respawning enemies.
+Reviews noted the large amount of areas to traverse and master, praising how they contributed to the challenge level and lastability.
 Amiga Computings Jonathan Maddock suspected it was larger than any other Amiga title.
 Both Andy and Nintendo Life journalist Jamie O'Neill wrote that figuring out which actions to take, such as the right order of areas to traverse, was a major key to success.
-O'Neill that the freedom in moving around the very large mansion fools the player into thinking that progress is being made.
-Opined Rob of Mean Machines wrote that "there are always new rooms, passages and puzzles to solve, and the password systems ensures that your efforts are pursued".
-Davies, however, felt the open-endedness robbed The Addams Family of being similar to Mario in terms of addictiveness; whereas the player would feel increasingly satisfied by beating more and more levels, that same sense of progress would not be in a title where the player can go wherever he likes.
+O'Neill said the freedom in moving around the very large mansion fools the player into thinking that progress is being made.
 While some reviewers found the controls responsive and intuitive, others were critical of how slippery Gomez was, and also criticized the collision detection for being imperfect and too harsh on the player.
-Ricketts, covering the Atari ST port, was ticked off by the "fire" button being for jumping, saying it went against players' instinct.